susantabiswas/flatDB/README.md

 # mem-sql
-In memory, file based SQL compliant database like Sqlite
+A simple flat file database like sqlite.